jul/yahi/README.rst

 Synopsis
 ========

-Given a regexp for a log, enables data viz users and sysadmins to quicly create aggregation statisctics by writing very few code and generates a static web page with all vizualisations dans data.
+Given a regexp for a log, enables to quicly create aggregation statisctics by writing few code and generates a all in one web page with all vizualisations and data (that requires javascript to work and has some dependencies).

-The library comes with an exemple that works out of the box for common log format (apache, nginx) :
+The library comes with a script that aggregates various data from common log format (apache, nginx) :
 *speed_shoot*.

-And a script to generate the all in one view *yahi_all_in_one_maker*
+And a script to generate the all in one view *yahi_all_in_one_maker*.

 The `demo being there <https://jul.github.io/cv/demo.html?route=chrono#hour_hit>`_